This post may contain affiliate links, which help keep this content free. (Full disclosure)

-You’re going to want to know how to cook a whole chicken in a Crock-Pot slow cooker!
-There are many reasons to do it, but my biggest ones are: it’s EASY, it doesn’t take up room in your oven, and this Crock-Pot whole chicken recipe turns out perfectly juicy every single time.
+You’re going to want to know how to cook a whole chicken in a Crock Pot slow cooker!
+There are many reasons to do it, but my biggest ones are: it’s EASY, it doesn’t take up room in your oven, and this Crock Pot whole chicken recipe turns out perfectly juicy every single time.

 Whether it’s a slow Sunday evening, a busy weeknight, or even a holiday table spread, make this slow cooker whole chicken anytime you need a comforting meal with very little effort.
 If you prefer to use your oven, this spatchcock chicken recipe is just as easy!
 Or for an even easier recipe, try my air fryer honey sriracha chicken.

-You may have noticed that I’ve had a lot of low carb Crock-Pot recipes on the blog lately.
+You may have noticed that I’ve had a lot of low carb Crock Pot recipes on the blog lately.
 It’s because I’m obsessed with my new 7-QT Crock-Pot Cook & Carry Easy Clean Slow Cooker!
 I love the 30-minute time increments, the easy-to-clean ceramic interior coating, the spacious size, and the convenient handles that let me take it anywhere.

-I made keto taco casserole in it a few weeks ago, and today I’ll show you how to make Crock-Pot whole chicken with it!
+I made keto taco casserole in it a few weeks ago, and today I’ll show you how to make Crock Pot whole chicken with it!
 It’s super quick and easy.